 - Opposite to that is harsh lighting, which can be created by using a single, bright light that will create extreme differences between light and dark areas in the photograph.

 - Create a silhouette around your subject by using a rim lighting technique.
 This will make your subject appear as if he is glowing from behind.
-To achieve this look place the subject in front of a dark background and shine the light from the back of the subject.
+To achieve this look place the subject in front of a black background and shine the light from the back of the subject.
 You can also cast a spooky glow from underneath the subject using a flashlight or glow sticks.

 - An under lighting effect can also be done by turning the camera upside-down so the flash strikes the subject from below creating a mysterious, creepy photo.